isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution388.md

 Blast freezers chill food from cooking temperatures ~70 degrees to about -18 degrees within 240 min.
 Prevents growth of micro-organisms thereby improving food safety and reduces drip/water loss from freezing.
 Rapid freezing with blast freezer prevents formation of large ice crystals associated with normal freezers that reduces shelf life, quality and flavour of frozen food.
-It is recommended for the blast freezer to be able to be loaded with a trolley for ease of operation
+It is recommended for the blast freezer to be able to be loaded with a trolley for ease of operation.

+Cost of equipment capped at $30,000 per unit

 ### Details of Solution